Entries tagged with: Into It Over It

 First American Football sold out Webster Hall and added a second date, and now fellow reunited '90s emo legends Mineral have sold out the two Bowery Ballroom shows on their tour with Into It.
 Over It. and added a third happening on September 7 at Bowery Ballroom, also with IIOI.
 Tickets for that one go on sale today (4/25) at 3 PM.

 Updated dates (including Boston and Cleveland updates too) are listed below...

 by Andrew Sacher

 Okay, I wasn't kidding about the '90s emo reunions not ending.
 Just yesterday we posted about the potential Mineral reunion, and this reunion is potential no longer.
 The veteran band has just announced a short tour for September which hits NYC for shows on September 5 & 6 at Bowery Ballroom.
 They'll also play Gainesville, FL's The Fest in November.
 All dates will be opened by Evan Weiss' Into It.
 Over It..
-Tickets for all shows go on sale Friday (4/25) 11 AM.
+Tickets for all shows go on sale Friday (4/25) at noon.
 All dates are listed below.

 And don't forget to get your American Football tickets!

 The annual festival that sends tons of the world's best punk bands to Florida, The Fest, returns to multiple Gainesville venues for its 13th year from October 31 to November 2 and Pre-Fest happens once again in Tampa from October 29-30.